 Therefore, weight loss cannot be claimed to be one of the health pros of infrared sauna.

+What about sauna for weight loss?
 If weight loss is your primary goal, an infrared sauna is probably not the best tool to help you achieve your goal.
 Changes to diet and exercise are better approach.

 The health benefits of infrared sauna are wide-reaching and they are used across the world to treat many conditions.